decentraland/documentation/content/creator/scene-editor/smart-items/smart-items.md

 ## Configure an item

-Select an item in the Editor to view all of its properties on the right.
+Select an item in the Scene Editor to view all of its properties on the right.

 Some typical fields you can find in many items are: